Faculty of Social Sciences

 Before joining The Open University I worked in the Centre for Applied Childhood Studies (University of Huddersfield), the Centre for Interdisciplinary Gender Studies (University of Leeds) and the Department of Sociology and Gender Studies (University of Hull).
 I started academic life in the School of Media (University of Humberside).

-I am Co-Editor of the Open Space section in 'Families, Relationships, Societies', a new international journal published by Policy Press.
+I am Co-Editor of the Open Space section in 'Families, Relationships, Societies', an international journal published by Policy Press.

 I am a Co-Director (with Dr Janet Fink) of the Families, Relationships and Communities Programme which is part of the Centre for Citizenship, Identities and Governance (CCIG).